 - Be a mermaid for a good cause

 - How much can you make?

-Granted, it may sound a little too mystical for the more level-headed among us, but being a mermaid these days no longer revolves around luring sailors overboard, but rather focuses on the art of entertainment.
+Sure, it may sound a little too mystical for the more level-headed among us, but being a mermaid these days no longer revolves around luring sailors overboard.
+It’s simply the art of entertainment.

 Where it all started

-We can quite confidently trace the history of making money as a mermaid back to the early 1900s when the legendary Annette Kellermann carved out a career for herself as a specialist underwater vaudeville star.
-The dark-haired beauty first appeared on screen in a glittery tail and bikini top in the appropriately named film, The Mermaid (1911) and later Queen of the Sea (1918).
+We can quite confidently trace the history of making money as a mermaid back to the early 1900s.
+That’s when the legendary Annette Kellermann carved out a career for herself as a specialist underwater vaudeville star.
+The dark-haired beauty first appeared on screen in a glittery tail and bikini top in the appropriately named film The Mermaid (1911) and later Queen of the Sea (1918).